Globe Scout page

 Front panel and cabinet after rebuilding.
 I did this all myself, including painting and screening.
 I have a limited number of spare refinished parts.
 They look exactly like new old stock parts.
 They are flawless reproductions.

 Under chassis view.
 This Scout 65A has grid block keying, stabilized low voltage system, and other improvements.
 It now runs over 60 watts output on CW, and 25 watts on AM phone with 100% modulation and good fidelity.
-There is even a screen regulator circuit in the picture.
-Can you find it?
+There is even a screen regulator circuit up above the 6146 socket!

 Keying is time-sequenced grid-block keying.
 The large orange .1 uF disk is part of the CW sequencing.
 It shapes the 100-volt keying voltage applied to the grid of the 6146.